Faldict/awesome-GAN/README.md

 - [Wasserstein GAN](https://github.com/martinarjovsky/WassersteinGAN) - Code accompanying the paper ["Wasserstein GAN"](https://arxiv.org/abs/1701.07875)
 - [CycleGAN](https://github.com/junyanz/CycleGAN) - Software that can generate photos from paintings, turn horses into zebras, perform style transfer, and more (from UC Berkeley)
 - [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) - This is ongoing PyTorch implementation for both unpaired and paired image-to-image translation.

-## Tips and Tricks
-- [ganhacks](https://github.com/soumith/ganhacks) - How to Train a GAN?
-Tips and tricks to make GANs work